If somebody has access to a project, then they have access to all tasks and messages within that project.

 If you have comment-only access and are assigned a task, subtasks of that task must also be assigned to you in order to be able to action them.
 In this case, you would have comment-only access to the subtasks.

 If a task is multi-homed, project members who have access to every project the task lives in will inherit the greatest permissions.

 For example, anyone who has full editing access to a task in one project, will not lose that access if the task is multi-homed to another project in which they have comment-only access.
 This means you won't lose editing privileges on tasks if they are multi-homed into projects you have commenter access to.

 This also means that anyone with commenter permissions in one project will gain the ability to edit a task that is multi-homed into another project in which they have Editor or project admin permissions.

 Customizing project permissions

-In Enterprise, project admins can customize their project permissions to add additional restrictions.
+In Enterprise, Enterprise+ and Legacy Enterprise tiers, project admins can customize their project permissions to add additional restrictions.
 These settings can be found in the Review project permissions menu next to the project name.

 Only project admins can customize project permissions.